Quiz! Can you name the 50 highest foreign goalscorers in Premier League history?

 Since then, several hundred players from abroad have showcased their talents in England’s top flight – with varying degrees of success – and improved the Premier League exponentially.

 Below are the 50 men who have bothered goalkeepers most in the 26 years since, from the runaway leader with two Premier League titles, to those who didn’t (or haven’t quite yet) cracked the 50-goal mark.

-You’ve got 10 minutes to recall as many as you can, then tell us how you fared @FourFourTwo on Twitter – there could be a place on our daily leaderboard for you.
-If all else fails, just pass it along to some friends to see how they get on.
+You’ve got 10 minutes to recall as many as you can, then tell us how you fared @FourFourTwo on Twitter – there could be a retweet in it to impress your peers.
+If that fails, just pass it along to some friends to see how they get on.

 Please note: While Jason Euell, Robbie Earle (both Jamaica) and Efan Ekoku (Nigeria) should technically feature on this list by virtue of their former national teams, they are very much England born and bred.